luisgarciar/3D-bin-packing/doc/def.md

 # Definition of the State and Action Spaces and the Reward Function

-We assume that our environment has a container of size `len_edges = (lx,ly,lz)` where each entry is the lengths of the container in the corresponding coordinate axis.
+We assume that our environment has a container of size `len_edges = (lx,ly,lz)` where each entry is the length of the container in the corresponding coordinate axis.
 For simplicity, we only consider the case of a container that is loaded from the top.

 In addition, we assume that only a number `num_incoming_boxes` of boxes is visible to the agent,